Top 27 Anti-Cellulite Foods

 In addition to providing protein and a slew of vitamins and minerals, eggs can help you lose weight.
 Research conducted at the Rochester Centre for Obesity in America found that eating eggs for breakfast could limit the calorie intake throughout the rest of the day by more than 400 calories.
 This is because eggs can make you feel full for longer.

-Barley is superhero grain for fighting excess pounds and cellulite.
+Barley is a real supergrain for fighting excess pounds and cellulite.
 Not only is it low in calories, it also has the lowest Glycemic Index (GI) rating of all common grains.
 Grains which have a high Glycemic Index (GI) rating are quickly broken down by the body and cause a rapid, large rise in blood glucose levels, which in turn triggers the pancreas to release large amounts of insulin.
 Insulin is necessary for the body to be able to use glucose for energy, but high amounts of insulin promote fat storage in the body.
 In contrast, low-GI carbs such as barley take much longer to digest and cause only a small, slow rise in the blood glucose and insulin levels.
-In addition, low GI foods can reduce cravings—which could lead to fat accumulation —as they provide the body with a slow, steady supply of energy.
+In addition, low GI foods can reduce cravings — which could lead to fat accumulation — as they provide the body with a slow, steady supply of energy.
+Whole grain or hulled barley, the most fiber-rich type, is still relatively difficult to find in regular shops, but you can order it online (for example here).

 Rosemary stimulates circulation and may thus be beneficial in the treatment of cellulite.
 Furthermore, rosemary is thought to improve the digestion of fats and to keep wastes from accumulating beneath the skin.
 What's more, rosemary contains rosmarinic acid, a plant polyphenol that can help protect tissues from free radical damage.
 It also contains ursolic acid which facilitates collagen and elastin synthesis, strengthens the capillaries, and fights free radical damage.
 Rosemary can be used to flavor fish, roast meats, and tomato sauces, but also fruits, especially oranges.